 - Office: HCIC 1033

-I pretend to supervise and increase the efficiency of a great group of faculty and staff.
+I pretend to supervise and increase the efficiency of a great group of faculty and professional team members in the MHC.
 Additionally, I oversee the strategic direction of the College and make decisions that others are glad they do not have to make.
-Increasingly, my time focuses on building relationships with alumni and friends of the Mahurin Honors College.
-Finally, when I am really lucky, I hang out and try to influence a wonderful group of Honors scholars.
+Increasingly, my time focuses on building relationships with alumni and friends of the MHC.
+Finally, when I am really lucky, I hang out and try to influence an amazing group of MHC scholars.

 I have Ph.D. and M.A. in Political Science from the University of Cincinnati and a.
 B.S. in Political Science, from the University of Wisconsin-Green Bay.

 I was born in Newfoundland, Canada, and grew up in Nekoosa, Wisconsin.

 I primarily researched issues related to how democracies address political terrorism and the international security policy, but as my career has evolved my research has increasingly focused on issues related to educating high-achieving students, academic leadership, and the administrative challenges of building an Honors College from the ground up.

 “Internationalizing with Intention: A Case Study—The Mahurin Honors College.”
 Chapter accepted for monograph Internationalizing Honors, eds.
 Kim Klein and Mary Kay Mulvaney, (with Audra Jennings) (forthcoming).

 “Internationalization at U.S. Public Comprehensive Universities: Three Case Studies.”
 Association of International Education Administrators (AIEA) Occasional Paper, 2018 (with Jermain Griffin, Mark Schaub, and Brian Steigler). http://www.aieaworld.org/occational-paper.